 This course examines cross cultural issues and problems facing local and international business operations.
 The role of the cultural integration function and its impacts on organizations in dealing with these problems is explored.
-Offered periodically.
+Online, offered periodically,

 MANA 4311 (3-3-0) Professional Sports Management